qsecure-labs/overlord/README.md

 ```
 aws_access_key        aws_secret_key        domains               dotoken               godaddy_access_key    godaddy_secret_key
 ```
-The `./projects/variables.json` can be used to auto load the keys used to authenticate with each of the providers overlord supports and the domain names.
+The `./projects/variables.json` can be used to auto load the keys used to authenticate with each of the supported providers and the domain names.
 When you first set the arguments into your campaign you can save them using the `set variables` command which will create the `variables.json` file.
 ## Modules
 ### c2
-Creates a C2 server of the provider of choice in the cloud.
+Creates a C2 server of the provider of choice on the cloud.
 The types available are HTTP/DNS.
-SSH keys for each instance will be outputted to the ```redbaron/data/ssh_keys``` folder.
+SSH keys for each instance will be generated in the ```redbaron/data/ssh_keys``` folder.

 |Variable   	|Required   |Description   	                                            |
 |---	        |---	    |---	                                                        |